atk4/book/en/agiletoolkit-overview.rst

 A new web platform
 ------------------

-When applications were switching from DOS to Windows they discovered that they no longer need to worry about drawing dialog boxes on the screen. a windowing system can do it more efficiently and more consistently.
+In 1990, when applications were switching from DOS to Windows they discovered that they no longer need to worry about drawing dialog boxes, menus or buttons on the screen.
+A modern windowing systems do those things fro applications more efficiently and more consistently.

 Agile Toolkit is the same to your web application.
 Not only it is a